andrewgormley/educenter-hugo/exampleSite/content/english/news/weekend-extravaganza.md

 For all information regarding the cup and how to register: [**https://www.vcod.gg/tournaments/vcod-ro-weekend-cup-1**](https://www.vcod.gg/tournaments/vcod-ro-weekend-cup-1 "https://www.vcod.gg/tournaments/vcod-ro-weekend-cup-1").
 For all information regarding the cup rules: [**https://www.vcod.gg/rules/vcodro/**](https://www.vcod.gg/rules/vcodro/ "https://www.vcod.gg/rules/vcodro/").

-If you are looking to take part in our upcoming competiton, make sure you join our Community Discord at: [**https://discord.com/invite/9RpWkEyzkY**](https://discord.com/invite/9RpWkEyzkY "https://discord.com/invite/9RpWkEyzkY").
+If you are looking to take part in our upcoming competiton, make sure you join the vcod.gg Discord at: [**https://discord.com/invite/9RpWkEyzkY**](https://discord.com/invite/9RpWkEyzkY "https://discord.com/invite/9RpWkEyzkY").
 You can also visit the **#recruitment** channel to create or join a team.

 See you on the battlefield!